Applying to FAA

-The early action application filing period ends on November 15, 2020.
+The priority admission filing period ends on November 1, 2021.

-Early action notification has been suspended for the 2021 application cycle.
-Students who meet the criteria for early action consideration will be notified about their admission decision in mid-February 2021.
-Applying during the early action period may give you the best chance for being admitted to our most selective programs and special attention for admission to honors programs and for merit awards.
+Students who meet the criteria for priority admission consideration will be notified about their admission decision in mid-February 2022.
+Applying during the priority admission period may give you the best chance for being admitted to our most selective programs and special attention for admission to honors programs and for merit awards.

-Students who meet the criteria for regular decision consideration will be notified about their admission decision in mid-February 2021.
+Students who meet the criteria for regular admission consideration will be notified about their admission decision in mid-February 2022.

 Architecture, Landscape Architecture, Sustainable Design, and Urban Planning Programs

-- The application must be received by November 15, 2020, for early action filing and January 5, 2021, for regular decision consideration.
+- The application must be received by November 1, 2021, for priority admission consideration and January 5, 2022, for regular admission consideration.
 No talent submission is required for these programs.

 Art and Design Programs

-- The portfolio must be received by November 15, 2020, for early action filing.
+- The portfolio must be received by November 1, 2021, for priority admission consideration.

 Performing Arts Programs

-- The audition/interview/portfolio requirement must be completed by November 15, 2020, for early action filing.
+- The audition/interview/portfolio requirement must be completed by November 1, 2021, for priority admission consideration.

-- The audition/interview/portfolio requirement must be completed by February 8, 2021, for regular decision consideration.
-(Please complete the talent request form for your intended major by January 5, 2021, to secure your spot.)
+- The audition/interview/portfolio requirement must be completed by February 8, 2021, for regular admission consideration.
+(Please complete the talent request form for your intended major by January 5, 2022, to secure your spot.)